byu-oit/UAPI-Specification/UAPI and Domain Services.md

 There are times when it makes sense for a domain to publish a single set of services tht all other domains can use.
 In DDD terms this is called an Open Host (OH).
 Any domain that wishes to interact with the provider domain does so through the services provided by the provider domain's Open Host.
 Tightly aligned with the Open Host is the concept of a Published Language.
 The supplier domain can publish a simplified and standardized description of their model that the Open Host will support.
 Consuming domains can then use the published language as the model their ACLs use.
 The provider is free to make modifications to their model as long as the Open Host and Published Language don't change.
 Changes to the Open Host or Published Language require coordination with all consumers, typically through a versioning/deprecation model.

-## The UAPI Specification And The BYUAPI
+### Application to the BYUAPI, UAPI Specification and Domain APIs

 The BYUAPI is the implementation of the UAPI specification with BYU specific resources including Students, Employees, Persons, etc. The BYUAPI is implemented as a [facade](https://en.wikipedia.org/wiki/Facade_pattern) on the top of domain APIs.
 The UAPI specification allows consumers to conform to a single JSON and URL format and function when interacting with all compliant APIs.
 Domain APIs that are UAPI specification compliant are not necessarily part of the BYUAPI.

-### Application to UAPI and Domains

 ![Figure 1](./images/direct-domain-access.jpeg "Figure 1")